We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Home Chef is a meal delivery service that aims to help simplify home cooking.

-With a rotating menu featuring a variety of meal kits, salads, and oven-ready dishes, options are available for nearly any palate or preference.
+With a rotating menu featuring a variety of meal kits, salads, and oven-ready dishes, it features options for nearly any palate or preference.

 This article reviews Home Chef, including how it works, how much it costs, and who should try it.